plukacs/lab-governance/HR.md

 - Keeping 'Onboarding' Asana project up-to-date https://app.asana.com/0/45872219775035/list
 - Organizing team retreats

-### Partner Evangelist - Petak, Cassus (focus: dev), Aniko (focus: dev &  design), Juli (focus: design)
+### Network Recruiter - Cassus (focus: dev), Aniko (focus: dev & design), Juli (focus: design)
-Purpose: Introduce great people to Lab.Coop
+Purpose: Introduce great people to Lab.Coop from our 1st and 2nd degree professional networks.

 Accountabilities:
+- Promoting Lab as a workplace in our network
+- Advertising our partner needs in our network
+- Reaching out and introducing Lab to potential candidates in our network

+### General Recruiter - Petak
+Purpose: Introduce great people outside our professinal network to Lab.Coop

+Accountabilities:
+- Promoting Lab as a workplace
+- Advertising our partner needs
-- Attracting partner candidates
+- Reaching out and introducing Lab to potential candidates

-### Recruiter - Cassus
+### Recruitment Processor - Cassus
 Purpose: Hire great people

 Accountabilities: